Early Detection Initiative

 Key findings:

-- Funding gaps remain — Pankind was the second-largest funder of pancreatic cancer early detection research in Australia (28.8% of total funding), yet overall investment remains insufficient.
-During this period, Cancer Australia did not fund a single pancreatic cancer project.
+In 2023 Pankind was the second-largest funder of pancreatic cancer early detection research in Australia (28.8% of total funding).
+Cancer Australia did not fund a single pancreatic cancer project.

-- No reliable test exists yet — several blood-based early detection tests are currently in development and available in Australia and overseas.
+Several blood-based early detection tests are currently in development and available in Australia and overseas, but no reliable screening test currently exists.

-- Collaboration is the most urgent need — researchers, clinicians, industry, government and people with lived experience must work together.
+Researchers, clinicians, industry, government and people with lived experience must work together to accelerate progress.
 The fragmented nature of the field remains one of the biggest barriers to progress.

 Charting the course for earlier detection and diagnosis